 In 1968, I joined Bear Archery Club, in Detroit.
 It was at the Bear Archery club, where I shot 5 arrows in my target.
 The 6th arrow, I couldn’t find until I walked up to the target.
 Low and behold…I Robin Hooded the 6th arrow!
 I’ll never forget that moment.

 Now, I’m 79 years old and still shoot a longbow today.
 However, my style has changed because I shot way too much which prevents me from using with my right shoulder.
 So, I taught myself to shoot left handed, off my knuckle.
 I can’t imagine not being to shoot anymore, so I adapted!
 My style reminds me of how the Indians used to shoot.

 Recently in 2018, I was interviewed by Spencer Wooley from Madonna University.
 We talked about traditional archery and how I started Hickory Stick Longbows.

 I’m retired now and have a workshop where I work on handmade longbows and make handmade arrows.
-I really love to make the arrows and the bows.
+This is a hobby that I really love.

 In the summer, I like to travel to local archery clubs in Michigan and show off my handmade archery equipment.
 I enjoy meeting new traditional archers and swap archery stories.